5 Whys: The Ultimate Tool for Root Cause Analysis

 You can use alternative techniques like cause and effect analysis instead to solve such problems.

-Some of the steps to exercise the five whys are as follows:
+Some of the steps to exercise the 5 whys are as follows:

 The problem-solving process starts with establishing rapport with the problem and familiarizing oneself with the product and the affected parts.